 The Caribbean Island of Puerto Rico is a US territory.
 That means US citizens can fly there with the same ID they use to fly within the United States.
 That’s right—you just need your driver’s license, a plane ticket, and a carry-on bag, and you are ready to fly off to enjoy Puerto Rico.

-The foregoing article was last updated on the 6th of October 2023.
+The foregoing article was last updated on the 28th of August 2024.
 It does not contain legal advice and is for informational purposes only.
-KAYAK does not guarantee, and accepts no legal liability arising from or connected to, the accuracy, reliability, currency or completeness of any of the information contained in this article and/or any of the content linked to within it.
+KAYAK does not guarantee, and accepts no legal liability arising from or connected to, the accuracy, reliability, currency, or completeness of any of the information contained in this article and/or any of the content linked to within it.
 Always check the official government website of your departure and arrival destinations prior to travel for up-to-date information.

 Sources: